awsdocs/aws-doc-sdk-examples/javav2/README.rst

    limitations under the License.

 ###########################################
-AWS SDK for Java 2.0 documentation examples!
+AWS SDK for Java 2.0 documentation examples
 ###########################################

 These are examples for the `AWS SDK for Java public documentation <javasdk-docs_>`_.